jojoford/project-/README.md

 Technologies used:
 HTML, Semantic UI, CSS, Javascript
-Ticketmaster api- Lyrics ovh api- Kayak widget
+Ticketmaster api- Lyrics ovh api- Kayak api

 Motivation for development:
 Generate excitement for the event and trip to Nashville